-In order to survive in an ever changing global era of technological advancements, the industry must be infiltrated with technology, as is the topic of discussion for this paper, in order to either survive or disrupt itself internally to bring itself in line with other industry players within the digital economy (Wong et al, 2014).
+In order to survive in an ever-changing global era of technological advancements, the industry must be infiltrated with technology, as is the topic of discussion for this paper, in order to either survive or disrupt itself internally to bring itself in line with other industry players within the digital economy (Wong et al., 2014).
 However, these advancements and their impacts extend beyond the basic premise of the industry and have an impact on the health and safety of the built environment.

 Doherty, 2014, states that the Architecture, Engineering and Construction Industry has found itself in the middle of an elastic shift which is powerful because of its transparency and subtlety.
-This is owed to the advancement in technology and invariably connected devices which are bound to bring significant changes not only through unexplored opportunities but through putting the industry in the face of varying degrees of challenges.
-This section explores a few of the prominent digital technologies that have made their way into the Industry, however, this list is for discussion purposes and is not an exhaustive list of technologies and their subsequent impact on the health and safety.
+This is owed to the advancement in technology and invariably connected devices, which are bound to bring significant changes not only through unexplored opportunities but through putting the industry in the face of varying degrees of challenges.
+This section explores a few of the prominent digital technologies that have made their way into the industry, however, this list is for discussion purposes and is not an exhaustive list of technologies and their subsequent impact on health and safety.

-Building Information Modelling, usually written as, BIM, involves looking into the physical as well as the functional characteristics of any place through management and generation of practices that are digital in nature.
-Computer generated information in the Building Information Models are used for decision making on the characteristics of a particular place which can also be exchanged or networked in the form of data (Park et al, 2013).
+Building Information Modelling, usually written as BIM, involves looking into the physical as well as the functional characteristics of any place through management and generation of practices that are digital in nature.
+Computer-generated information in the Building Information Models are used for decision-making on the characteristics of a particular place which can also be exchanged or networked in the form of data (Park et al., 2013).

-The basic purpose of the BIM is to bring together all the information about all the characteristics in one place.
-This allows access to all the inherent key players who can integrate various aspects of the environment efficiently, thereby reducing cost, discrepancies and mistakes (Volk et al, 2014).
+The basic purpose of BIM is to bring together all the information about all the characteristics in one place.
+This allows access to all the inherent key players who can integrate various aspects of the environment efficiently, thereby reducing cost, discrepancies and mistakes (Volk et al., 2014).
 The figure below illustrates the use of BIM throughout the building cycle of the architecture engineering and construction industry.

 Figure 1 Building Lifecycle of a Project and the use of BIM (source: Messner, 2009)

 Yoders, R. (2014).
-What is Augmented Reality and how can it help architects and contractors?
+What is Augmented Reality, and how can it help architects and contractors?
 Line Shape Space.
 Published on 21-March-2014.
 Available at: http://lineshapespace.com/what-is-augmented-reality/.